Remote learning at Southbank

 As a result, ICT at Southbank is not viewed as a standalone subject area.
 Instead, it is embedded and integrated in all areas of the curriculum and seen as a tool to enhance and extend our students’ learning.

 A one-to-one device programme has been embedded in all of our campuses for many years.
-It’s because of this programme, our school is well prepared to continue to provide a high-quality experience now that we have returned to full-time remote learning and despite the challenges Covid-19 presents.
+It’s because of this programme, our school is well prepared to continue to provide a high-quality experience should we need to return to full-time remote learning due to Covid-19.

 Remote learning at our Hampstead and Kensington (primary) campuses

-In the Spring and Summer terms of 2020, when we had to physically close our doors during lockdown due to Covid-19, our technology-enabled teaching held no fears, even for those at Primary level.
+In the Spring and Summer terms of our 2019/2020 academic year, and for much of the Autumn and Spring terms of our 2020/21 academic year, when we had to physically close our doors during lockdown due to Covid-19, our technology-enabled teaching held no fears, even for those at Primary level.